microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 For the destination select ```Lakehouse``` and click next.
 In the drop down that appears select your Lakehouse then click next.

-Select the Root folder to be Files, and under folder path, set this to a subdirectory called data.
-Leave the other files blank and click next.
+Select the Root folder to be Files, and under folder path, set this to a subdirectory called `data`.
+Leave the other fields as they are and click next.

 ![Create Data Pipeline](assets/select-root-destination.png)

 For the last configuration step of your data destination, select the File format to be ```Parquet``` and leave the other fields as they are and click next.

 Finally review your configuration to copy data from the Blob Storage to your Lakehouse.
-Click Save + Run, to save and run your pipeline.
+Click `Save + Run`, to save and run your pipeline.

 ![Create Data Pipeline](assets/review-data-load.png)

 This will take around 2 and a half minutes to execute after which you navigate back to the Lakehouse to explore and process the data.

 ![Create Data Pipeline](assets/complete-copy.png)

+### Explore the data in the Lakehouse

 From the Lakehouse explorer click on the ellipsis button on the Files Directory and click Refresh.
 Upon refreshing you’ll find the newly created subdirectory called data.